 An auto trigger is a mechanical setting on specifically designed paintball markers to allow the player to maintain a faster fire-rate on pump-action paintball guns by just pumping the barrel rather than pumping to reload and pressing the trigger to fire.

 With this setting activated, it is possible to hold down the trigger and fire a shot with every stroke of the pump.
-Having an auto-trigger functionality on any pump-action paintball gun can significantly increase the amount of hits you get per-game and will definitely give you a beneficial advantage over the opposite team if they, themselves, don’t have it.
+Having an auto-trigger functionality on any pump-action paintball gun can significantly increase the number of hits you get per game and will definitely give you a beneficial advantage over the opposite team if they, themselves, don’t have it.